simetenn/uncertainpy/docs/source/examples/coffee_cup.rst

     :lines: 24-25

 The next step is to define the uncertain parameters.
-We use Chaospy to create the distributions.
+We use Chaospy to create the distributions, and create a dictionary that we pass to ``Parameters``:

 .. literalinclude:: ../../../examples/coffee/uq_coffee_function.py
     :language: python
-    :lines: 27-34
+    :lines: 27-35

 We can now calculate the uncertainty and sensitivity using polynomial chaos expansions with point collocation,